Beowulf (2007)

 But always a hero comes home

-But it is also the case with men, and both Hrothgar and Beowulf are more comfortable with the light side of the Feminine.
-That side they can handle, because it is fair, loving, beautiful and radiant, whereas the dark Feminine is unpredictable and dangerous and leaves them helpless.
-This, I believe, is what Wealthow recognizes in Hrothgar, and eventually also Beowulf – faced with the dark Feminine, they become unreliable and untrustworthy, completely spellbound and seduced beyond their mind, into the murky waters of their subconscious.
+But as I watch the film, I become present to an even deeper cut.
+And I start believing there is more to her refusal to have sex than mere infidelity.
+Indeed, there is also indication here of her discomfort with the dark side of her own Feminine core.
+This is true for Hrothgar and Beowulf as well, who are both more at ease with the bright side of the Feminine.
+That side they can handle.
+It is fair, loving, beautiful and radiant, whereas the dark Feminine is unpredictable and dangerous.
+It leaves them helpless.
+This, I believe, is what Wealthow recognizes in Hrothgar, and eventually also in Beowulf.
+She sees that when faced with the dark Feminine, they become unreliable and untrustworthy, completely spellbound and seduced beyond their mind, into the murky waters of their subconscious.

 Grendel and his mother

-Grendel’s mother responds with grief and anger at her son’s death by killing off all of Beowulf’s brave thanes in the dark of night.
-Wiglaf is spared, because he is away checking on their ship.
-Now, Hrothgar must face up to his stain of shame from many years ago, when he conceived Grendel with the demon mother, and Beowulf must go a-monster hunting yet again.
+Grendel’s mother responds with grief and anger at her son’s death by killing all of Beowulf’s men.
+Beowulf’s second in command Wiglaf is spared, because he is away checking on their ship.
+This massacre brings Hrothgar’s dark mistress back into his life.
+Confronted with a guild hall full of dismembered warriors, he is forced to face the shame from many years ago, when he conceived Grendel with the demon mother.

+Beowulf, on his part, must go a-monster hunting yet again.
 He fails.
 Grendel’s mother is a shapeshifter and can take human form.
-Beowulf arrives at her lair only to find a deeply sexy and seductive creature, given life by Angelina Jolie, and she knows how to get a hero to his knees: Tempt him with ideas of grandeur, with royal aspirations, power and glory, and then feminine sexuality, the greatest threat against any Hero.
-She is striking at all of the weak points of the Hero archetype, and Beowulf loses himself, just as he did with the dark mermaid that appeared after he slaid several sea monsters in a flashback scene earlier.
-The Feminine is not a problem to be solved or a monster to be killed, so the tools of the Hero fail him, and the unexplored parts of his psyche envelop him and pull him down into dark and unchartered waters.
+Beowulf arrives at her lair expecting a monster, but finds there only a sexy and seductive creature, given life by Angelina Jolie.
+She knows how to get a hero to his knees: Tempt him with ideas of grandeur, power and glory and top it off with abundant feminine sexuality.
+She is striking at all of the weak points of the Hero archetype, and Beowulf loses himself.
+Since the Feminine is not a problem to be solved or a monster to be killed, the tools of the Hero fail him, and the unexplored parts of his psyche envelop him and pull him down into dark and unchartered waters.

 The sins of the fathers

-But any curse that goes unconfronted will eventually catch up with you, in life or in death.
+But any curse that goes unconfronted will eventually catch up with us, in life or in death.
 For Beowulf, the time is ripe, and a dragon shows up in his kingdom.
-Beowulf understands what has happened when Ulferth, once Hrothgar’s main advisor, now the kingdom’s priest, arrives scorched within the castle ramparts and tells him how his family has been slain and the last thing he heard was “the sins of the fathers”.
+He understands what has happened when Ulferth, once Hrothgar’s main advisor, now the kingdom’s priest, arrives scorched within the castle ramparts and tells him how his family has been slain and the last thing he heard was “the sins of the fathers”.
 The fathers, we understand, are Hrothgar and Beowulf, brave warriors, but fallible in their inability to confront the truth of what they’ve done.

 Slaying the dragon

 We may have noted the strong presence of dragon symbology in the film up to this point, particularly in the royal dragon horn and the art on the royal crown.
 Hrothgar claims that the horn became his after he killed the dragon Fafnir, and much of his personal mythos and power base is founded on this story.
 Now there is the eerie sense that everything is as it was and a circle has been completed – Beowulf is a disillusioned and weary king, once a great hero, whose power base is built on half-truths.
 He is king, but for all the wrong reasons, much like was probably the case with Hrothgar.
-There is a lineage extending from Hrothgar to Beowulf, a lineage of brave yet flawed warriors, broken by their own inability to break free of their own personal story, their curse.

 So now that a dragon shows up to torment Beowulf, there is the strong sense that his and Hrothgar’s stories are somehow connected, in their shared strengths and weaknesses, and at both having conceived a bastard son with the same demon mother.